Mindset = Success

+With the proper Mindset there are no bad leads; either you were successful in converting them or not.
 Only one agent wins the listing presentation.
 Only one agent wins the buyer contract.

 1. A routine that prepares you to make the call: each call should begin with a clear desk and a clear mind.
 You never know what’s on the other end of this call; prepare as if this call is your most important call of the day.
 Are you better at making calls around your peers or alone?
 Many people find that if they make calls in the company of others, they are more persistent.

 2. A memorized follow-up script: if you were building a home, the script would be your foundation.
-If you do not have a memorized follow-up script, your business will fall down.
+If you do not have a memorized follow-up script, your business may fall down.
 A script only sounds like a script if it’s not memorized and absorbed into your personality; when that happens it’s not a script, it’s you.

 3. A sole and focused agenda of what you want to accomplish: on the initial call that agenda should be to qualify.
 Are they motivated to buy or sell in the next 60 to 90 days?

 4. Objection handling: there are only so many objections; learn to handle the common ones.
 Know the difference between an auto-response, a true objection and a condition.